-The name Milminydjarrk describes the sacred waterholes made by the Djankawu sisters as the punched their Dhorna in to the land at Garriyak.
-Helen’s grandfather Birriguy was a strong law man who taught his grandchildren ceremony and stories.
-After the death of her older brothers, Helen and her sisters have begun to paint designs associated with the Djankawu sisters.
+In Yolŋu language Milminydjarrk is the name of the sacred waterholes made by the ancestral Djan’kawu Sisters as they punched their dhorna (digging sticks) into the land at Garriyak.
+Milminydjarrk’s grandfather Birriguy was a strong Law man who taught his grandchildren ceremony and stories.
+After the death of her older brothers, she and her sisters have begun to paint designs that belong to the Djan’kawu Sisters.

 In 2017 Milminydjarrk supervised a group of emerging weavers to learn the skills they needed to participate in the production of large-scale ‘Reflection Pods’, designed in collaboration with Lucy Simpson and Koskela designs and installed in Westpac Bank’s headquarters, Sydney.
 She has also been a teacher at Langarra Homeland school and engages regularly in teaching and passing traditional knowledge to younger generations.